JuliaAI/MLJModels.jl/README.md

 * passing the data to your model,
 * returning the results as a tuple `(fitresult, cache, report)`.

 The `fitresult` part should contain everything that is needed at the `predict` or `transform` step, it should not be expected to be accessed by users.
 The `cache` should be left to `nothing` for now.
-The `report` should be a `NamedTuple` with any auxiliary useful information that a user would want to know about the fit (degrees of freedom, deviance, feature importance, ...).
+The `report` should be a `NamedTuple` with any auxiliary useful information that a user would want to know about the fit (e.g., feature rankings).
+See more on this below.

 **Example**: GLM's [LinearRegressor](https://github.com/alan-turing-institute/MLJModels.jl/blob/3687491b132be8493b6f7a322aedf66008caaab1/src/GLM.jl#L95-L105)